Within the IRS and Department of Labor, red flags start flying from any number of triggers.

 But red flags are that color for a reason.
 If you spot one while dealing with your IC’s, seek help.
 The IRS and DOL have taken off the gloves.

-PayReel’s clients, who are some of the biggest companies in the world, are constantly immersed in the chaos of producing multimedia content or executing live events.
+PayReel’s clients, who are some of the biggest companies in the world, are always immersed in the chaos of producing multimedia content or executing live events.
 PayReel makes sure they have the right contractors at the right time in the right place, and that everyone gets paid properly.
-And, most importantly, they handle every last detail perfectly while making sure their clients think nothing of it.
+And, most importantly, they handle every last detail correctly while making sure their clients think nothing of it.
 Relax.
 We got it.